 a waste of your time to take the appropriate level class.
 It could, however, be a

 waste of time (and money) to take a higher level if you fail and need to repeat it.

 - How do I take the Chemistry Placement Exam?

-- Call one of the following numbers to schedule the exam:
+- Call a testing center to schedule the exam.